thinkerytim/joomla-docker/README.md

 ### To run this docker container:
 Install Docker for your OS: https://docs.docker.com/get-docker/

-From a command line run
-`docker image build -t [your_image_tag] .`
+Navigate to this repository and from a command line run `docker image build -t [your_image_tag] .`

 Once the image is built you can